HelmholtzAI-Consultants-Munich/fg-clustering/README.rst

 where

 - :code:`model=rf` is a Random Forest Classifier or Regressor object,
-- :code:`data=data_boston` is the dataset on which the Random Forest model was trained on, e.g. boston housing dataset, and
+- :code:`data=data` is a dataset containing the same features as required by the Random Forest model, and
 - :code:`target_column='target'` is the name of the target column (i.e. *target*) in the provided dataset.

 For a detailed tutorial see the IPython Notebook :code:`tutorial.ipynb`.